AISecOps v1.0

 An official AISecOps reference implementation SHOULD:

-1. Provide a pluggable runtime gateway
+1. Provide a pluggable runtime interceptor or gateway

-2. Support capability token validation
+2. Support capability validation before policy enforcement

-3. Emit structured OpenTelemetry traces
+6. Emit structured JSONL and/or OpenTelemetry-compatible traces

-5. Provide sample injection and chain-risk tests
+8. Provide sample injection and chain-risk tests

-6. Include a maturity scoring dashboard
+10. Include a maturity scoring dashboard

 Reference implementations MUST document known limitations.